errixed/gcroom-data-extraction/README.md

 <br/>

 ## Setup
-1. go to `Google Drive`
+1. Go to `Google Drive`
-2. create a `new Google Sheets`
+2. Create a `new Google Sheets`
-3. in the `Extensions` tab, select `Apps Script` (Apps Script will be opened)
+3. In the `Extensions` tab, select `Apps Script` (Apps Script will be opened)
-4. in Apps Script, go to `Settings` and check the `Show "appsscript.json" manifest file in editor` option
+4. In Apps Script, go to `Settings` and check the `Show "appsscript.json" manifest file in editor` option
-5. copy and paste codes in `appsscript.json` from this repo to apps script
+5. Copy and paste codes in `appsscript.json` from this repo to apps script
-6. copy and paste codes in `Code.gs` from this repo to apps script
+6. Copy and paste codes in `Code.gs` from this repo to apps script
-7. replace `SELECTED_COURSE_ID` on line 26 with `your course ID`
+7. Replace `SELECTED_COURSE_ID` on line 26 with `your course ID`

 ## On Run
  - Run `courseData` function to get course IDs that you have access with